zwxandy/abc/README.md

 ```bash
 pip install -r requirements.txt
 ```
-For LLaMA-2-based model inference on long sequences, we follow use FlashAttention during the prefill stage for saving GPU memory.
+For LLaMA-2-based model inference on long sequences, we follow the optimization of FlashAttention during the prefill stage for saving GPU memory.
 The relevant dependencies can be installed according to the codebase of [FlashAttention](https://github.com/Dao-AILab/flash-attention).

 **Dataset choice:**